MĀORI CAUCUS

 MPP, LLB, BMS (Hons)

-Jean Rangiwai (Ngāti Porou) is a dedicated leader with extensive expertise in law, accounting, and Māori health policy.
-A Chartered Accountant, lawyer, and mentor, she holds degrees in Public Policy and Health, focusing on Māori health outcomes and colonisation's impact on health disparities.
+Jean Rangiwai (Ngāti Porou) is the Treasurer for the PHANZ Māori Caucus.
+She is a dedicated leader with extensive expertise in law, accounting, and Māori health policy.
+Jean is a Chartered Accountant, lawyer, and mentor, she holds undergraduate degrees in Commerce (Accounting major) and Law, and Masters degrees in Public Policy and Health, the later degrees focusing on Māori health outcomes and colonisation's impact on health disparities.

 2025 CAUCUS HUI DATES